atabahar/Shabang/README.md

 * User can register a new account, with email and create a profile.
 * User can login, logout
-* User can answer questions about themselves and select their criterias
+* User can answer questions about themselves and select their criteria
 * User can view profiles
 * User can like, pass or superlike a person
 * User can chat with the person they've matched